tchen00/MKS21X-FinalProject/README.md

 - **Tammy**
 	- [ ] take into consideration all the user input for Time in the Driver (EXCEPTIONS!)
+		- make sure length is no more than 5
+		- search through string for : '/ split it / check to see if each individual char is a number
 	- [ ] take into consideration AM and PM (or we could do military time)